 There is no charge for a permit.

-You can request to amend a current Standard permit or a current General permit, by emailing the request to email@example.com and attaching a copy of the original to be amended.
+You can request to amend a current permit.
+Email the request to us and attach a copy of the permit that you want to be amended.

-If a Standard or General permit’s validity has expired, it must be renewed by submitting a new application.
+Where a permit has expired it must be renewed by submitting a new application.